Molecular Pharmacology Program

 - Molecular Pharmacology Program Chair David Scheinberg focuses on the discovery and development of novel, specific immunotherapeutic agents and targeted nanodevices for cancer therapy.

 - MD, PhD, Johns Hopkins University School of Medicine

-- MD, 1982, Medicine, Medical School of Inner Mongolia
+- MD in Medicine from Medical School of Inner Mongolia (1982)

 - Molecular Pharmacology Program

 - Center for Experimental Therapeutics

 - Center for Cell Engineering